Titantek/ada-outlier-datastory/content.md

 {: .box-note}
    **How to evaluate the model quality 101** \
    • ROC AUC: it represents the area under the curve of the receive operator curve.
 To keep it simple, a value 0.5 means that the model is as good as a random classifier, i.e. that predicts one half as success and the other one as failure.
 The maximum value of 1 means perfect predictions.
-The closer the value to 1, the better is the model. \ <!--   • Confusion matrix: a table showing the number of samples correctly classified as a success, correctly classified as a failure, wrongly classified as a success and wrongly classified as a failure.
-It contains all the necessary data to compute the following metrics. \ -->
+The closer the value to 1, the better is the model. \
+   • Confusion matrix: a table showing the number of samples correctly or wrongly classified as a success or a failure.
+It contains all the necessary data to compute the following metrics.
    • Accuracy: proportion of correct predictions \
    • Precision: proportion of real wins among samples classified as win \
    • Recall: proportion of reals wins classified correctly \